fayfayMN/Burn-Care-Equity-Analysis-ROI/README.md

 ## 📂 Repository Structure
 * `Main_ROI_Analysis.ipynb`: The core engine for financial modeling and state-level data integration.
 * `Geography_of_Survival_Deck.pptx`: My technical proposal and visual storytelling of the data.
-* `Visualizations/`: Interactive maps showing the "Burn Deserts" and the proposed Tele-Burn Hub network.
+* `Visualizations`: Interactive maps showing the "Burn Deserts" and the proposed Tele-Burn Hub network.

 ---